Why Film in Japan?

 Japan Filming Hub - Featured Locations

-Explore Japan's most cinematic destinations with local expertise.
-Locations can double for other Asian countries or historical periods, supported by experienced Japanese crews and film commissions.
+Explore Japan's most cinematic spots with local know-how.
+Many sites can stand in for other Asian countries or past eras, backed by skilled Japanese crews and film commissions.

 Tokyo Filming Services

-Shibuya Crossing, Tokyo Tower, and neon-lit streets alongside modern districts like Shinjuku for dynamic urban looks.
+Shibuya Crossing, Tokyo Tower, and neon-lit streets sit next to modern districts like Shinjuku for bold urban looks.

 - Iconic landmarks including Tokyo Tower and Senso-ji Temple